 Our Wellness Center is a quiet oasis, a healthy escape from the often hectic school environment.
 Students can drop-in to the center for support with a comprehensive array of social-emotional needs.
 The Wellness Center additionally offers targeted, evidence-based resources focused specifically on the areas of bullying prevention & intervention, mindful relaxation techniques, sensory integration development, and emotion identification and regulation.

 More information abut CASA’s wellness offerings can be found here: http://www.cardasiscounseling.org/casa.html

 CASA’s Commitment to Social Justice

-It is important to us that our teaching team reflect the diversity of our city and represent a myriad of gender identities and ethnicities.
+It is important to us that our teaching team reflect the diversity of our city and represent a myriad of intersectional identities.
+More than 75% of the CASA staff is LGBTQ+ and more than 50% are POC.
 In committing to a diverse family of artist/educators, our students have the opportunity to see themselves reflected in our staff, and also to make positive connections with teachers who have different cultural backgrounds.
 All of our teachers infuse their curriculum and daily student interactions with social justice themes.